|30 Apr - 04 May|

 Landlocked Kosovo, ringed by mountains, is Europe’s newest country and full of delights.
-It only declared independence in 2008, and in 2019 we journeyed to celebrate the 10th anniversary of our first tour there in 2009.
-One year on, the country continues to thrive, and we’re thrilled to take travellers back to explore.
-Based in the beautiful Ottoman town of Prizren, this tour will introduce you to the beauty and history of Kosovo.
+It only declared independence in 2008, and in 2019 we journeyed back to celebrate the 10th anniversary of our first tour there in 2009.
+A few years on, the country continues to thrive, and we’re thrilled to take travellers back to explore.
+Based in the beautiful Ottoman town of Prizren, this small group tour will introduce you to the beauty and history of Kosovo.

 This morning, explore Prizren.
 Though often overlooked by tourists, savvy-travellers in the know consider Prizren to be the jewel in Kosovo’s crown.
 On the banks of the River Bistrica this beautiful Ottoman town is nestled in a picturesque valley with the impressive Sharri Mountains on one side and a hilltop citadel on the other.
 It is packed full of pretty mosques, tekkes and local artisan shops, and quaint town houses line the narrow, cobbled streets.
 Spend today exploring the central part of Prizren including the Sinan Pacha Mosque, the iconic 16th-century Stone Bridges, the Old Hammam, Halveti Tekke, our Lady of Ljevis Church and the Catholic Cathedral.
 In the afternoon, head over to the nearby town of Rahoveci, where the surrounding countryside of gentle sloping hills, covered in vineyards, cause many visitors to coin a likeness to Tuscany.
 Here visit a private family-run vineyard for lunch and enjoy an afternoon wine tasting session.
 Spend your evening at leisure.
 (B,L)